electricimp/vscode/README.md

 This extension contributes the following commands:

-* `imp: Auth User Password`: Create authrization file with access token in the selected workspace directory.
+* `imp: Auth User Password`: Create authorization file with access token in the selected workspace directory.
 * `imp: New Project`: Create configuration file and source code files in the selected workspace directory.
 * `imp: Deploy Project`: Deploy the source code on the selected device group and reset the devices.
 * `imp: Start Device Logs`: Add selected device logs to the console output.